AGES 15 AND UP Kenpo Adults

 THE PROCESS:

-We start with two classes each week, 45 minutes each.
-(The advanced adult class is one hour long) Kenpo Adults can attend any extra classes that are on the schedule, such as open-mat or sparring.
+We start with two classes each week, 60 minutes each.
+Kenpo Adults can attend any extra classes that are on the schedule, such as open-mat or sparring.
 Students practice their skills in class (and at home!) and can earn new rank belts with a test.

 CLASS FORMAT: